Evoke’s Clinical Approach

 The beauty and tranquility of the natural elements provide a powerful metaphor and backdrop to addressing life’s difficulties.
 We teach participants how to feel by providing a “digital detox,” removing distractions and access to debilitating coping mechanisms.

 While the natural setting is inspirational, many people are not aware that modern wilderness therapy combines the most trusted therapeutic approaches to facilitate change.
 Wilderness becomes the delivery method for traditional and evidence-based approaches.
-Evoke’s Intensives and Adventures programs borrow from modern wilderness therapy, taking advantage of nature and its ability to inspire, heal, and create a platform for traditional therapeutic approaches.
+Evoke’s Intensives and Pursuits programs borrow from modern wilderness therapy, taking advantage of nature and its ability to inspire, heal, and create a platform for traditional therapeutic approaches.

 Aspects of Our Clinical Approach